Accuser in Seattle mayor sex abuse lawsuit reveals identity

 In the complaint, Heckard described Murray's scrotum as having a "unique mole" in the shape of a "small bump."

-But Murray's personal physician found "no mole or bump" on Murray's private anatomy, the mayor's attorney Robert Sulkin told reporters this month.
+But Murray's personal physician found "no mole or bump," the mayor's attorney Robert Sulkin told reporters this month.

-A few days later, Murray himself spoke out about the accusations.
+A few days later, Murray spoke out about the accusations.

 "To be on the receiving end of such untrue allegations is very painful for me," the mayor said.
 "It is painful for my husband and for those who are close to us.
 I understand the individual making these allegations is troubled, and that makes me sad as well."